mathfreak231/pokecat/pokesetspec.md

   - `invalid-evs` suppresses warnings for too many EVs.
 This affects sets with over 510 EVs total, or more than 252 for one stat.
   - `wasted-evs` suppresses warnings for EVs that are not a multiple of 4.
-  - `duplicate-moves` suppresses warnings for the same move occuring in multiple move slots.
+  - `duplicate-moves` suppresses warnings for the same move occurring in multiple move slots.
-    This is a warning in the first place because PBR only ever deducts and checks PP from the topmost occurance of a move.
+    This is a warning in the first place because PBR only ever deducts and checks PP from the topmost occurrence of a move.
-    If the topmost occurance has no PP left, the other slots can still be selected, but the move will fail.
+    If the topmost occurrence has no PP left, the other slots can still be selected, but the move will fail.
   - `public-shiny` suppresses warnings about a shiny set being biddable and/or visible (not hidden).